atovpeko/docs/getting-started/test-drive-timescale-features.md

 ## Reduce storage charges for rarely accessed data using tiered storage

-In the previous sections, you used continuous aggregates to make fast analytical queries and compression to reduce storage on this frequently accessed data. $CLOUD_LONG implements [tiered storage][data-tiering], which consists of the:
+In the previous sections, you used continuous aggregates to make fast analytical queries, and compression to reduce storage costs on frequently accessed data.

-* **High-performance tier**: rapid access to the most recent, and frequently accessed data.

-* **Object storage tier**: store data that is rarely accessed and has lower performance requirements.

 To reduce storage costs even more, you create tiering policies to move rarely accessed data to the object store.
 The object store is low-cost bottomless data storage built on Amazon S3.
-However, no matter the tier, you can [query your data when you need][querying-tiered-data].
-$CLOUD_LONG seamlessly accesses the correct storage tier and generates the response.
+However, no matter the tier, you can [query your data when you need][querying-tiered-data]. $CLOUD_LONG seamlessly accesses the correct storage tier and generates the response.

-Apologies self-hosted TimescaleDB users, data tiering is available in [Scale and Enterprise][pricing-plans] pricing plans for $CLOUD_LONG only.
+Data tiering is available in the [scale and enterprise][pricing-plans] pricing plans for $CLOUD_LONG.
+Sign up for a [30 day free trial][sign-up] and try for free.

 To setup data tiering: